 To complete the Database, Stanford Law student researchers review every lawsuit filed in U.S. district courts from 2000 to the present and identify each patent plaintiff as either a practicing entity or as one of eleven types of NPE.
 The project report, Who’s Suing Us?
 Decoding Patent Plaintiffs since 2000 with the Stanford NPE Litigation Dataset defines the twelve categories of patent owner.
 It also includes descriptive statistics and trends in the share of U.S. patent litigation attributable to patent owners in each category, based on a random sample of over 10,800 lawsuits filed from 2000 to 2015.
 Additional information on the genesis of this project is available at https://law.stanford.edu/projects/stanford-npe-litigation-database/.

 Users must register to access the Database.
 Registered users can search the database by a variety of fields, including plaintiff type, party name, and patent number, as detailed on the Examples of Searches page linked above.

 Current Database Coverage

-Review of all 43,000+ patent lawsuits filed from 2007 to 2017 is complete and is available for registered users to search and download.
-For longer time series analysis, a 20% random sample of over 12,500 lawsuits filed from 2000 to 2017 is also available.
-Recent and future cases will be updated in the Database on an ongoing basis.”
+Review of nearly 70,000 patent lawsuits filed from 2000 through 2020 is complete and is available for registered users to search and download.
+Recent and future cases will be updated in the Database on an ongoing basis.